By Deborah Hopkins, February 10, 2021

 Diversity Training

 Some Executive Orders have already been suspended by court order.
-In response to a preliminary injunction issued by the US District Court for the Northern District of California, the Department of Labor released a Notice Regarding Executive Order 13950, related to restrictions on diversity training.
+In response to a preliminary injunction [PDF] issued by the US District Court for the Northern District of California, the Department of Labor released a Notice Regarding Executive Order 13950, related to restrictions on diversity training.
 The Office of Federal Contract Compliance Programs (OFCCP) will stop using the hotline set up to collect information, cease investigations of noncompliance with the EO, and not take any enforcement action outlined in the EO.
 OFCCP will also stop publishing any Requests for Information which sought information related to compliance or noncompliance with the EO.
 Additionally, contract clauses restricting the use of the diversity terms outlined in the EO, such as “white privilege,” will not be enforced.

 Update on Schedule F